 In the workshops we generate an idea, compose a paragraph, and edit it.
 We then give and receive feedback and discuss the whole process.
 Our aim is not to render judgment on your writing but to provide you with an experience of writing and being read that will be of use to you going forward.

 The workshops last an hour and forty minutes and you are welcome to return as often as you like.

-The advanced workshops have a similar structure but require a bit of preparation before arriving.
-Participants should be familiar with approach of the workshops (having attended two regular workshops should suffice).
+The advanced workshops (which run in the spring semester) have a similar structure but require a bit of preparation before arriving.
+Participants should be familiar with the approach of the workshops (having attended two regular workshops should suffice).
 They will be asked to prepare a key sentence the day before and bring whatever notes and sources they will need to compose the paragraph with them to the workshop.
 This preparation should take no more than 10 minutes but should be completed the day prior to the workshop.

 As your writing improves you may want to set yourself specific challenges.
 You should always pick challenges that interest you, but you might find my “How to imagine…” (“…concepts”, “…facts”, “…acts”, “…science”, “…dragons”) series useful.
 You are trying “find the difficulty”, “the pocket” for you and your reader.

 Eventually you’ll want to put these skills together in longer texts.
 Perhaps the posts on “How Papers Work” and “How Essays Work” will help you get a handle on it.
 And there’s the Craft of Research session on “How to Structure a Research Paper”.